iainctduncan/papers/source/design.rst

   ;; use the quote function on the printed representation (quote (foo bar baz))

-The value returned by the above expressesions is represented on the console by the text ``(foo bar baz)``.
+The value returned by the above expressions is represented on the console by the text ``(foo bar baz)``.
-Note that this looks idential to the source-code for a Lisp function call, specifically it looks like code we would use to call the function **foo** with the arguments **bar** and **baz**.
+Note that this looks identical to the source-code for a Lisp function call, specifically it looks like code we would use to call the function **foo** with the arguments **bar** and **baz**.
 And indeed, if we were to take the lists returned in our example and pass this returned *symbolic* structure to the Lisp **eval** function,